polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/frontend.md

 Sub-section: Front-end development
 Type: reference

-Application development against Substrate runtimes encompasses building user-facing interfaces such as browser and desktop applications, as well as client applications for specific hardware requirements, such as hardware wallets.
+Most applications that run on a Substrate blockchain require some form of front-end or user-facing interface—such as a browser, desktop, mobile, or hardware client—that enables users or other programs to access and modify the data that the blockchain stores.
+For example, you might develop a browser-based application for interactive gaming or a hardware-specific application to implement a hardware wallet.
 Different libraries exist to build these types of applications, depending on your needs.
-This article explains the process of querying a Substrate node and using the metadata it exposes in order to provide background knowledge to help inform these decisions, or to help developers create application specific libraries.
+This article explains the process of querying a Substrate node and using the metadata it exposes to help you understand how you can use the metadata when creating front-end client applications and using client-specific libraries.

 ## Metadata system

 Substrate nodes provide an RPC call, `state_getMetadata`, that returns a complete description of all the types in the current runtime.
-Client applications use the metadata to interact with the node, to parse responses and format message payloads sent to the node.
+Client applications use the metadata to interact with the node, to parse responses, and to format message payloads sent to the node.
-This includes information about a pallet's storage items, transactions, events, errors and constants.
+This metadata includes information about a pallet's storage items, transactions, events, errors, and constants.
 The current metadata version (V14) differs significantly from its predecessors as it contains much richer type information.
-This means that if a runtime containts a pallet with some custom type, the type information will be included as part of the metadata returned.
+If a runtime includes a pallet with a custom type, the type information is included as part of the metadata returned.
 Polkadot uses V14 metadata starting from [runtime spec version 9110](https://polkascan.io/polkadot/runtime/9110) at [block number 7229126](https://polkadot.subscan.io/block/7229126) and Kusama from [runtime spec version 9111](https://polkascan.io/kusama/runtime/9111), at [block number 9625129](https://kusama.subscan.io/block/9625129).
 This is useful to know for developers who intend to interact with runtimes that use older metadata versions.
 Refer to [this document](https://gist.github.com/ascjones/0d81a4c44e84cacd9f714cd34a6de823) for a migration guide from V13 to V14.

-This rich metadata system is made possible by the [`scale-info`](https://docs.rs/scale-info/latest/scale_info/) crate, used to get runtime type information at build time.
+The current metadata schema uses the [`scale-info`](https://docs.rs/scale-info/latest/scale_info/) crate to get type information for the pallets in the runtime when you compile a node.

-In order to actually send and receive transactions to and from the node, front-end APIs must implement a [SCALE codec library](./libraries#SCALE-Codec) to encode and decode RPC payloads.
+The current implementation of the metadata requires front-end APIs to use the [SCALE codec library](./libraries#SCALE-Codec) to encode and decode RPC payloads to send and receive transactions.
-The general flow of how metadata is generated, exposed and used to make and receive calls from the runtime:
+The following steps summarize how metadata is generated, exposed, and used to make and receive calls from the runtime:

 - Callable pallet functions, as well as types, parameters and documentation are exposed by the runtime.
 - The `frame-metadata` crate describes the structure in which the information about how to communicate with the runtime will be provided.